 The back-and-forth emails that are sent at work are generally to the point, as people do not like to read irrelevant information.
 So why aren’t the conversations that take place at work the same?
-The conversations you have at work must always have an outcome.
+The conversations you have at work should always have an outcome.
 When at work, it is important that all dialogue leads to a completed task or a mitigated issue.
-Conversations at work must therefore be direct and to the point.
+Conversations at work should therefore be direct and to the point.
 This is a fact which will be appreciated under very tight timelines and when there is no time to converse about anything other than the task at hand.

 Let Go of Being Liked for Anything Other Than Your Quality of Work